OmniCheck was originally implemented on HP/UX 9.05, and has been successfully ported to all current revisions of the following operating systems:

 if >= 10 mail admin ; test messages

-There must be a space after the word if and after the numeric value.
-Space between the relation and numeric value is optional.
+the numeric value.
+Space between the relation and numeric

 <pattern>